GrantExec, a Euna Solutions® company

 Improving Undergraduate STEM Education: Directorate for STEM Education

-This program provides funding to colleges and universities in the U.S. to improve undergraduate education in science, technology, engineering, and mathematics through innovative teaching practices and institutional changes.
+This program provides funding to U.S. colleges and universities to improve STEM education through innovative teaching methods, faculty development, and institutional reforms.

 $2,000,000